 - Solve Conflict Early: This takes less time and effort.
 Make sure an unresolved conflict doesn’t resurface again later.

 The Role of the Project Manager in Conflict Resolution

 I have explained all strategies to resolve conflicts and how you can use them.
 As a project manager, you have to respond rationally and reach a solution that best serves your objective.

 While resolving a conflict, keep the following points in mind:

-- Be calm and rational.
+- Be calm, and rational.

-- Explore all possible solutions.
+- You should explore all possible solutions.

-Here is where this blog post on conflict resolution techniques ends.
+This is where this blog post on conflict resolution techniques ends.

 Conflict happens while managing projects.
 The PMI recognizes this fact and they have incorporated conflict resolution techniques into the PMBOK Guide.